Tie-breaking in self interest cumulative subtraction games: Discussion and related work

-Recent work on Richman bidding combinatorial games illustrates another facet of tie-breaking.
-In these games, players bid to gain the right to move, paying their bid to the opponent, and ties are resolved via a \emph{marker} that grants one player priority in case of equal bids.
+Let us mention an area where the choice of a tie-breaking convention has surprising theoretical consequences.
+In Richman bidding combinatorial games players bid to gain the right to move (in an underlying combinatorial game), paying their bid to the opponent, and ties are resolved via a \emph{marker} that grants one player priority in case of equal bids.
 In the classical continuum setting, the theory is not sensitive to any particular tie-breaking convention~\cite{lazarus1996richman}, since equal bids occur with probability zero.
-In discrete settings, however, the marker becomes a strategic asset, influencing equilibrium behavior; see the survey~\cite{kant2025s}.
+In novel discrete settings, however, the marker becomes a strategic asset, influencing equilibrium behavior; see the survey~\cite{kant2025s}.
 Moreover, tie-breaking is central in \cite{kant2024, kant2025}, where games generalize alternating normal play (last-move-wins): players may include the marker in their bid to counter an impending zugzwang.
-Switching to random or one-sided tie-breaking would lead to a different (and less rich) theory.
+Switching to random or one-sided tie-breaking would lead to a different (and probably less rich) theory.
+For example, even a modest change of ``not being allowed to include the marker in the bid'', induces mix strategies in equilibrium, which in itself appears to remove the standard CGT toolbox.